November 27, 2019

 About a year ago, we couldn’t deliver a new design as fast as we wanted to.
-It wasn’t clear what should we do and what has been done.
-We tried implementing Kanban boards, agile scrum methodologies, but none of them fully fit our needs.
+It wasn’t clear what we should do and what had been done.
+We tried implementing Kanban boards, agile scrum methodologies, but none of them fully met our needs.
 However, we started mixing some detailed guidelines from Fortune’s 100 Best Companies list and came up with our version of design sprints.

-Today, we want to share the most important lessons we learned from this journey.
+Today, we want to share the most important lessons we learned during this journey.

 We began brainstorming about the best design process we can think of – fast-paced, high quality, and non-exhausting planning methods were the first things that came to our minds.
 We wanted tasks to be easily adjustable, capable of being estimated enough so that other teams could plan their work.
 Here are some of the key deliverables that we needed to use in our system: